Batten down the hatches. Secure the rigging. It’s open enrollment season.

 1. Communicate, communicate and communicate some more.

 Just when you think you’ve said it enough, there’s sure to be an employee that has no clue what “open enrollment” even means.
+Just like employees’ roles within the organization vary, so do their personal communication styles and preferences.
 Avoid this by using various channels to get the word out.
-Just like employees’ roles within the organization vary, so do their personal communication styles and preferences.
+You could:

 2. Don't just communicate.
 Educate.

-It’s not enough to tell employees they need to make their open enrollment selections by a certain date.
+It’s not enough to tell employees they need to make their open enrollment selections.
 Employees need to understand what choices they’re making.

 Only 6% of respondents in a recent United Healthcare survey could define all four basic health insurance concepts: plan premium, deductible, co-insurance and out-of-pocket maximum.